apd2019/essence-ecommerce-cucumber-junit/README.md

 <h2>Project Agenda: To perform functional testing on an e-commerce web application using the test automation tool Selenium and TestNG</h2>

+PLEASE NOTE: This is only the tests for detailed scenario 2 (with Cucumber, JUnit and Page Object Model)

 Description:<br>
 As part of this project, you must clone the below e-commerce application:<br>
 git clone https://github.com/Simplilearn-Edu/ATE_PEP2_Testing_Using_TestNG.git